18F/standup-bot/documentation/installation.md

 Follow [the instructions from botkit][botkit-readme] to setup a bot integration.

-1) Install Botkit on your hosting platform of choice [more info here](readme.md#installation).

-2) First make a bot integration inside of your Slack channel.
+1) First make a bot integration inside of your Slack channel.
 Go here:

 https://my.slack.com/services/new/bot

 Enter a name for your bot.
 Make it something fun and friendly, but avoid a single task specific name.
 Bots can do lots!
 Let's not pigeonhole them.

-3) When you click "Add Bot Integration", you are taken to a page where you can add additional details about your bot, like an avatar, as well as customize its name & description.
+2) When you click "Add Bot Integration", you are taken to a page where you can add additional details about your bot, like an avatar, as well as customize its name & description.

 Copy the API token that Slack gives you.
 You'll need it for running the slack bot below

-## Setting up
+## Setting up (without Docker)

 ```bash
 git clone https://github.com/18F/standup-slack-bot.git